abhijeet1999/Calculator/README.md

 - Error handling for division by zero.
 - The ability to take and save screenshots of the current calculator display.

-## Screenshot Feature

-To save a screenshot of the calculator display:

-1. Tap the desired screen.
-2. Use the screenshot feature built into iOS (e.g., press the Power and Volume Up buttons simultaneously) to capture the current state of the app.

 ### Screenshots

 #### Portrait Mode